Recreation

 Logistics:

-All climbing equipment required for the class is included in the cost of the class and transportation from UW to the climbing site.
+All transportation from UW to the climbing site (TBD) and climbing equipment required for the class is included in the cost of the class.
 However, students are encouraged to bring their own climbing gear if possible (shoes, harness, helmet).
-In the event of inclement weather, the scheduled outside portion of this class may be canceled, and students will receive a partial refund.
+Students must provide their own food for the outdoor portion of this class, including lunch and snacks.
+In the event the scheduled outside portion of this class is cancelled due to inclement weather or other conditions outside our control, students will receive a partial refund.

 Prerequisites: